gvwilson/sdxpy/src/glob/index.md

 syllabus:
 -   Use globs and regular expressions to match patterns in text.
 -   Use inheritance to make matchers composable and extensible.
--   Objects can delegate work to other objects using the Chain of Responsibility pattern.
+-   Simplify code by having objects delegate work to other objects.
 ---

 We had to tell the duplicate file finder of [%x dup %] which files to compare.